cyberark/conjur-base-image/README.md

 ## Usage

-- [Phusion](./conjur-fips-phusion/) image is the parent image of DAP appliance
+- [Phusion](./phusion-ruby-fips/) image is the parent image of DAP appliance
-- [Ubuntu](./conjur-fips-ubuntu/) image is the parent image of Conur
+- [Ubuntu](./ubuntu-ruby-fips/) image is the parent image of Conur

 ## What is FIPS 140-2

-The Federal Information Processing Standard Publication 140-2, (FIPS PUB 140-2),[1][2] is a U.S. government computer security standard used to approve cryptographic modules.
+The Federal Information Processing Standard Publication 140-2, (FIPS PUB 140-2),is a U.S. government computer security standard used to approve cryptographic modules.
 The title is Security Requirements for Cryptographic Modules.

 For more information, visit the [FIPS 140-2 Wikipedia Page](https://en.wikipedia.org/wiki/FIPS_140-2).